 Other types of firmware perform similar functions on hardware components such as sound cards and graphic cards.

 PC's use Microsoft Windows.
-Mac's use OS X. Both are classed as commerical operating systems, which means there is a cost associated with each.
+Mac's use OS X. Both are classed as commercial operating systems, which means there is a cost associated with each.
 You must buy a genuine license to use.
 This limits software theft.

 Some people use LINUX which is classed as an open source O/S. This means it is free to use and you don't need to buy a license.
 LINUX comes in various forms, such as Ubuntu or Mandrake.